-A new Pandemic Unemployment Assistance program will be established, expanding unemployment benefits to 39 weeks and adding an additional \$600 in assistance (for up to 4 months).
+A new Pandemic Unemployment Assistance program will be established, expanding unemployment benefits to 39 weeks and adding an additional \$600 in assistance per week (for up to 4 months).
 Federal unemployment benefits will be extended to "self-employed" individuals, including part-time workers, who have been directly impacted by COVID-19.

 The CARES Act will provide \$1,200 in direct financial assistance to individuals who have an adjusted gross income (AGI) of less than \$75,000 (joint filers will receive \$2,400 for a combined AGI of \$150,000) plus an additional \$500 for each dependent.
-For filers make over the allotted amount, \$5 will be taken from the direct financial payment for every \$100 over their respective AGI.
+For filers making over the designated amount, \$5 will be taken from the direct financial payment for every \$100 over their respective AGI.